Get in Touch

 Your complaint should be made within:

-If your concerns are outside these time limits, contact our Patient and Carer Experience Team on 0300 421 8313 or via experience@ghc.nhs.uk to discuss if they can still be investigated.
+If your complaint is outside these time limits, please contact our Patient and Carer Experience Team on 0300 421 8313 or via experience@ghc.nhs.uk to discuss if it is still possible to properly consider your complaint.

 What happens after I have made a complaint?